guldcoin/tech-js-node_modules-guld-fs-foreach-cli/README.md

-# guld-fs-str-replace-cli
+# guld-fs-foreach-cli

-Replace old-string with new-string for all files in path.
+Run command for each file and/or directory in the given directory.

 ### Install

 ```
-npm i -g guld-fs-str-replace-cli
+npm i -g guld-fs-foreach-cli
 ```

 ### Usage